 We had a total budget of £16,136,360 to deliver your service during 2020-21.
 Much of this budget was spent on our people, and this is reflected in Chart 1 below.
 Chart 2 shows how this money is spent by role.
-Finally, Chart 3 shows how non-staffing budget is used to support our Prevention, Protection and Community Risk and Response activity.
+Finally, Chart 3 provides further detail on our non-staffing budget.